 - Eddy correlation corrections – Include stability, Webb-Pearman, frequency, sensor separation, filtering, line averaging, volume averaging (Cook et al., 2008; Fuehrer and Friehe, 2002).

-- Energy balance correction – Based on measurements from the Surface Energy Balance System (SEBS) applied to data after October 2010.
+- Energy balance correction – Based on measurements from the Surface Energy Balance System (SEBS), wetness measurements from SEBS are used to flag incorrect fluxes as a result of precipitation, dew, or frost after October 2010.

 - Quality control checks – Include 1) data range check on maximum and minimum values, 2) outlier check using standard deviation, and 3) temporal variability check using moving window method.